EagleStrike007/Master-thesis-6D-pose-estimation/4_GroundTruth/README.md

 reads in the actual depth image.
 When the distance between the two depth images is less than a certain threshold the object is visible.

 # Result
 Two real datasets were recorded and annotated.
-The two real datasets are:
+The two real datasets are:<br>
-Dataset 1: static images of the driller and distractor objects (occluded + non-occluded scenes), annotated using method 1 Dataset 2: movie where the driller is moved across the field of view, annotated using method 2 The images below give some more examples of the scenes included in these datasets (RGB with prjected ground truth mask + Depth).
+Dataset 1: static images of the driller and distractor objects (occluded + non-occluded scenes), annotated using method 1<br>
+Dataset 2: movie where the driller is moved across the field of view, annotated using method 2<br>
+The images below give some more examples of the scenes included in these datasets (RGB with prjected ground truth mask + Depth).
 <br>
 ## Examples Dataset 1